-Active participation is not required to take the low-income housing credit, the rehabilitation investment credit, or commercial revitalization deduction from rental real estate activities.
+Active participation is not required to take the low-income housing credit, the rehabilitation investment credit, or CRD from rental real estate activities.

 Example.
 Mike, a single taxpayer, had the following income and loss during the tax year:

 Salary \$42,300

 Dividends 300

 Interest 1,400

 Rental loss (4,000)